zabbix-community/helm-zabbix/charts/zabbix/README.md

 In this HA mode, all Zabbix Server instances periodically send a heartbeat to the Database server (just updating a timestamp in a table) as well as which of the nodes is the "active" one.
 In case the active node does not send a heartbeat within a certain time, any of the remaining ones automatically take over.
-It is everytime possible to join new nodes to the HA cluster by just raising the amount of replicas of the Zabbix Server.
+It is every time possible to join new nodes to the HA cluster by just raising the amount of replicas of the Zabbix Server.

 ## Zabbix Agent